MileHacker Logo

 Historical Moments

 One of the foremost famous periods in Jiangyin's past is its role during the Ming Dynasty, when it gained fame for its resilience.
 During the Qing Dynasty's conquest of China in the mid-17th century, Jiangyin famously resisted the Qing army for 81 days, an act of defiance that became a symbol of courage and resistance.
-This event is still remembered and celebrated in local lore, shaping the city's identity.
+This gathering is still remembered and celebrated in local lore, influencing the city's identity.
 Today, remnants of these fortifications offer visitors a physical link to these tumultuous periods.

 Historical Highlights